-Here is a list of what I request to make life easier for you, me, and most importantly… your sheep!
+Here is a list of what I request on shearing day in order to make life easier for you, me, and most importantly: your sheep!

-PLEASE NOTE: I completely understand that some people may not be able to provide some of the things listed below.
-Fear not!
+I completely understand that some people may not be able to provide some of the things listed below.
+If this is the case, just make sure you let me know beforehand so we can plan accordingly.
 We will make it work.
-Just make sure you let me know beforehand so we can plan accordingly.
-(That being said: numbers 1, 2, and 3 are ABSOLUTELY necessary.
-I cannot shear if any of these three are not met.)
+That being said: numbers (1), (2), and (3) are absolutely necessary.
+I cannot shear if any of these three are not met.

-- If we’re shearing in the morning, or anytime there might be moisture/precipitation, you must keep the sheep in the barn, or completely covered on all sides in a pen, the night before.
-Rain, sprinkles, fog, and dew lead to wet sheep, and wet sheep will not be shorn.
-The sheep need to be bone dry for shearing.
+- You must keep the sheep in a barn, stable, or completely covered on all sides in a pen, the night before shearing.
+Rain, sprinkles, fog, and dew lead to wet sheep, and due to the hazard of handling them, wet sheep will not be shorn.
+The sheep need to be bone dry for shearing. *

-- Some sort of sheltered area that has clean, COMPLETELY LEVEL ground for my stand.
+- Some sort of sheltered area that has clean, COMPLETELY LEVEL floor.
 This generally means a barn or garage with a concrete or wood floor.
 (Not dirt, and not manure.
-If all you have is dirt, at least lay down a tarp in the shearing area that is a minimum of 15 ft. x 15 ft.)
-My stand holds my motor and back aid about 8-9 feet above the ground, and it will teeter and possibly fall unless on absolutely level ground.
-If you have no building to shear in, an EZ-UP pop-up shelter on top of a large tarp can work on days where weather is nice.
+If all you have is dirt, laying down a tarp in the shearing area can work.)
+If you have more than just a handful of sheep, I will also need a wooden surface upon which to mount my overhead motor.

-- I am not a veterinarian, so I cannot administer vaccines for you.
-If you plan on vaccinating or drenching on shearing day, please have extra help available and let me know ahead of time so we can plan the workflow accordingly (you will need another set of hands on deck to hold the animal once it has been shorn should you choose to take care of any vaccinations that day).
+- I will not administer vaccines or wormer.
+If you plan on vaccinating or drenching on shearing day, please have extra help available and let me know ahead of time so we can plan the workflow accordingly.
+You will need another set of hands on deck to hold the animal once it has been shorn should you choose to take care of any vaccinations or health-related procedures that day.

 - Payment in cash only please!